• DUTCH DESIGN

 Utensils

 Superstrong, steady and smooth cutting boards that are also kind for your knives.
-Therefore, it is possible that your knives leave some marks u\on the board, this is to protect your precious knives.
+Therefore, it is possible that your knives leave some marks on the board, this is to protect your precious knives.

 storage icon